Wisc-HCI/lively/README.md

 )
 ```

+### Collision Settings

+This is a parameter that allows the user to customize the collision checking system while creating a `Solver`

+`d_max`:
+A user-defined distance that functions as a distance of interest for collision checking.
+The value is 0.3 by default, and pairwise collision checking will only be performed when two shapes are within 0.3.

+`r`:
+A scalar value between 0 and 1 that guarantee the estimated signed distance via interpolation is within the bounds.
+The value is 0 by default.
+This will esure that the proximity approximation is a cautious estimate.

+`a_max`:
+A paramter that serves as a cut-off value, similar to d_max, that determined if a shape pair should be included or excluded in collision checking.
+The value is 2.0 by default.

+`time_budget`:
+A time parameter that will be used in the collision checking.
+The value is 100 microseconds by default.
+Increase the value will result in a slower but more accurate proximity approximiation.

+`timed`:
+A boolean parameter that determines which method will be used for collision checking.
+The value is true by default.
+Timed collision checking will be used if true, summation collision checking will be used if false.

 ## Resetting

 In both the Javascript and Python interfaces, the `Solver` class has a `reset` method that allows the user to reset the state of the solver given some new objective weights and a new robot state.
 In this case, the robot state only needs to supply the `joints` and `origin` field, as shown in the initialization example.